 Supports the YMCA’s commitment to inclusion of all members as required by Title III of the Americans with Disabilities Act.
 Job responsibilities may include implementing program modifications for persons with cognitive, behavioral or physical disabilities, including but not limited to the injection of medical glucagon to members with Type 1 diabetes in emergency situations.
 Appropriate training and development will be provided to YMCA team members based on your role and responsibilities.

-- Ability to keep detailed, accurate and complete records and documentation as needed.
+- Ability to collect, track and organize records and information

 - Willing and able to work flexible hours, potentially including some evenings and Saturdays; hours may be adjusted to accommodate program needs

-- Occasional travel in the Chicagoland area may be required for training
+- Frequent travel within the Chicagoland area to assigned sites and to attend required training